 Knowledge from scientific literature is more accurate than expert opinions.

-Decisions made as a result of a combination of critically appraised evidence from multiple sources yields more effective outcomes than those based on a single source of evidence.
+Decisions made through a combination of critically-appraised evidence from multiple sources yield more effective outcomes than those based on a single source of evidence.

-As a result of such benefits, the importance of adopting a critical mindset is highlighted – questioning assumptions and trustworthiness – with the ultimate goal of answering the question 'Is this the best available evidence?'
+These points reinforce the value in adopting a critical mindset – questioning assumptions and trustworthiness – with the goal of answering the question ‘Is this the best available evidence?’

 How to carry out evidence-based practice

 Our new Profession Map has been developed to do this.
 It defines the knowledge, behaviours and values which should underpin today’s people profession.
 It’s been developed as an international standard against which an organisation can benchmark its values.
 At its core are the concepts of being principles-led, evidence-based and outcomes driven.
 This recognises the importance of using the four forms of evidence in a principled manner to develop positive outcomes for stakeholders.
 As evidence is often of varying degrees of quality, it’s important that people professionals consider if and how they should incorporate the different types of evidence into their work.

 One example of evidence-based practice could be the decision to implement a performance management system.
 In this situation, performance management data from the business, scientific evidence, insights from key stakeholders, and professional HR expertise would be used to develop the best performance management system for the specific organisational context.
 Examples of evidence for and against forms of performance management is given in our report Could do better?
 Assessing what works in performance management.